Perenco

-Perenco is an independent Anglo-French oil and gas company with a headquarters in London and Paris.
-It conducts exploration and production activities in 16 countries around the globe (the North Sea, Cameroon, Gabon, Republic of Congo, Democratic Republic of Congo, Guatemala, Ecuador, Colombia, Peru, Venezuela, Brazil, Belize, Tunisia, Egypt, Turkey, Iraq, Vietnam, Trinidad and Tobago).
+Perenco is an independent French-British oil and gas company with a headquarters in Paris and London.
+It conducts exploration and production activities in 16 countries around the globe (the North Sea, Cameroon, Gabon, Republic of Congo, Democratic Republic of Congo, Guatemala, Ecuador, Colombia, Peru, Venezuela, Brazil, Belize, Tunisia, Egypt, Turkey, Vietnam, Trinidad and Tobago).
 Perenco is involved in operations both onshore and offshore with production equal to approximately 450000 oilbbl of oil equivalent per day.

+Perenco is owned by the French Perrodo family, whose fortune was estimated at around €8 billion in 2022.

 History

 The company was established in 1975 by Hubert Perrodo as a marine services company based in Singapore.
 In 1980 the Group founded the Techfor drilling company and built a fleet of drilling rigs, jack-ups, swamp barges and land rigs.
 In 1982, the Group acquired the French drilling company Cosifor.
 In 1985, Perenco began its expansion into the upstream business, acquiring several proven onshore oil and gas fields in the United States, applying secondary-recovery techniques to enhance production.
 In 1992, it changed its profile to the oil exploration and production.